1. Introduction

 - Payment and Transaction Data: If you make payments for courses or services, we (or our payment processor) collect information such as your payment card details (handled securely by our payment partner), billing address, and transaction history.
 Note: NGL uses trusted third-party payment processors (e.g. Stripe) and does not store your full financial account numbers on our systems.

 Data Collection Methods: We collect data directly from you (through forms, surveys, course activities), automatically through your interactions with our platform (using cookies and analytics tools), and from third parties when you integrate external accounts or when we receive info from partner universities involved in delivering a co-created course.
 All data is collected in accordance with applicable law and with your knowledge.
-Where required, we will obtain your consent (for instance, before recording a live session or before using optional cookies).
+Where required, we will obtain your consent.

 4. How We Use Your Data